 The Fund uses pricing services to identify the market prices of publicly traded securities in its portfolio.
-When market prices are determined to be "stale" as a result of limited market activity for a particular holding, or in other circumstances when market prices are unavailable, such as for private placements, or determined to be unreliable for a particular holding, such holdings may be "fair valued" in accordance with procedures approved by the Board of Trustees.
-Additionally, with respect to non-U.S. holdings, the Fund has adopted procedures under which movement in the prices for U.S. securities (beyond specific thresholds) occurring after the close of a foreign market may require fair valuation of securities traded in that foreign market.
-The determination of whether a particular foreign investment should be fair valued will be based on a review of a number of factors, including developments in foreign markets and security-specific events.
+When market prices are determined to be "stale" as a result of limited market activity for a particular holding, or in other circumstances when market prices are unavailable, such as for private placements, or when market prices have been materially affected by events occurring after the close of trading on the exchange or market on which the security is principally traded but before the Fund's net asset value is calculated, or determined to be unreliable for a particular holding, such holdings may be "fair valued" in accordance with procedures approved by the Board of Trustees.
+Additionally, trading foreign equity securities on most foreign markets is completed before the close of trading in U.S. markets.
+The Funds have implemented fair value pricing on a daily basis for all foreign securities, as available, to account for the market movement between the close of the foreign market and the close of the NYSE.
+The fair value pricing utilizes factors provided by an independent pricing service.
 The values assigned to the Fund's foreign holdings therefore may differ on occasion from reported market values.
 The Board of Trustees and the Adviser believe relying on the procedures as just described will result in prices that are more reflective of the actual market value of portfolio securities held by the Fund than relying solely on reported market values.